0xshreyash/PeachyStrawberry/README.md

 <!-- ===============================  section four ====================================== -->
-# Usage
+# Application Outline and Usage
-Before stepping in-depth into the [features](#features) we have, this section explores the overview of how a user can/should use **Peachy Strawberry**.
+Before stepping in-depth into the [features](#features) we have, this section explores the overview of how a user can/should use **Peachy Strawberry**. **Maybe we should add a fake facebook account to allow Luca to download and login to the app**

 1. Upon entering the app, first time users (or logged out users) will be prompted to login into their facebook accounts.
 First time users will also be prompted to accept location and camera permissions.
+We chose to use a facebook login because people would generally tend to download our application as a means to find friends and not as a social media, so by giving them the ability to simply download the application and login via facebook (thus, adding all your facebook friends that use the application), in order to not lose potential users over the hassle of adding and maintaining a friend's list.
-2. You're greeted by a (suspiciously-google-map-lookalike) map that displays all your friends.
-They will appear as their facebook profile picture in the map view.
+2. You're greeted by a (a-better-looking-google-map-lookalike) map that displays all your friends.
+In order to make our application unique we chose to use the map as the basic user interface and made several modifications to the map (more on this later).
+All of your friends will appear on the map with the same avatar as their facebook profile picture.
    * If you're trying to find a friend that's too far away, you can use the search bar to find him/her using his/her facebook profile name.
 You will hone in their direction immediately upon selection.
 3. By tapping on a user's profile picture or searching (see above), the camera shifts focus onto that user and displays a route to him/her with a particular mode of transport.
 You're free to change the default mode.
 The ETA and distance will be calculated shortly.
 4. By tapping a user, you also bring up a small bubble that shows 2 buttons.
 The leftmost being the chat button.
 The rightmost button re-directs you to our AR with this user as its target.
 5. If you tap the chat button, you get to chat with the selected user.
 Surprise surprise!
+   * To exit chat mode swipe the button with the arrow (next to the edit box for your messages) to the right.
 6. Assuming you're close enough to the user that you're itching to use our fabulous AR, tap on the user again to bring out the bubble, then tap on the directional (rightmost) icon.
 7. In the AR mode, you'll see (at most) 5 avatars on-screen.
 The biggest avatar is the currently tracked friend.
 The top HUD shows how far away you are to that person.
-The smaller avatars are friends in that general direction, but since you did not they're not your target of interest, they appear smaller.
+The smaller avatars are friends in that general direction, but since they're not your target of interest, they appear smaller.
+If the selected user is not in the line of sight of the camera then a directional arrow along with their profile picture will appear on the side of the screen you need to turn to in order to have them in the line of sight (the arrows positioning is relative to not just left or right but also relative to the user's GPS height with respect to your height), this does not happen for other users because they are not the point of interest for us.
     * A useful feature is to tap the user's profile in AR mode again to enter FOCUS mode.
 In this mode, all other (smaller avatar) friends will disappear, leaving the actively tracked user in AR only.
     You should receive a vibration when this happens to notify you that you're in FOCUS mode.
     * Tap the FOCUSED user again to bring your (smaller avatar) friends back out.
-    * Keep in mind that the AR depends heavily on your GPS location and may produce unreliable result at times.
-If your device's sensors are poor, it will also display a message prompting you to calibrate it.
+    * If your device's sensors are poor, it will also display a message prompting you to calibrate it.
+    AR will also show you the distance to the selected user, or it will say that you have arrived at the same location when you are close enough but this obviously depends on how accurate the GPS readings on the phone are.
 8. Tap the back button on your android device to exit AR mode anytime.